Andres2D/2d-blog-nextjs/content/posts/angular-resolvers.md

   }
 }
 ```
-This example, it's quite more simple, we get rid of all the useless imports.
+In this example, it's quite simple.
+We get rid of all the useless imports.
-And, we are returning and `Observable` with the `of` operator with a mock data
+And, we are returning and `Observable` with the `of` operator with a mock data set
 that contains an object with `{title: string; content: string; author: string}`.
-But, in a real application you should return the API request.
+But, in a real application, you should return the API request.

-Also, we are using yje `pipe` and the `delay` operators to simulate a slow request to the backend
+Also, we are using the `pipe` and the `delay` operators to simulate a slow request to the backend
-in order to show you how the new page wouldn't be rendered until this resolve finished.
+in order to show you how the new page wouldn't be rendered until this resolve is finished.

 Now, let's utilize this new resolver.